yahshun/SymposiumTS/class3/lab2/lab2.rst

    .. image:: ./as3rpm.jpg

-.. note:: By sending this GET request to 'https://10.1.1.9/mgmt/shared/appsvcs/info' with the correct credentials, the response shows details of the AS3 API available on this BIG-IP.
+.. note:: By sending this GET request to ``https://10.1.1.9/mgmt/shared/appsvcs/info`` with the correct credentials, the response shows details of the AS3 API available on this BIG-IP.

 .. note:: This AS3 RPM package was pre-installed.
-For instructions, visit the link here: https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/installation.html
+For instructions, see `Downloading and installing the AS3 package <https://clouddocs.f5.com/products/extensions/f5-appsvcs-extension/latest/userguide/installation.html>`__.

-**Task 2 - Check Telemetry Streaming RPM Availability**
+**EXERCISE 2 - CHECK TELEMETRY STREAMING RPM AVAILABILITY**

 #.
-Click the `Get TS RPM Package` request
+Click the **GET TS RPM PACKAGE** request.

 #.
 Examine the request.
-Note that we are sending a 'GET' request with an empty body.
-Send the GET request by clicking the blue 'Send' button.
+Note that we are sending a **GET** request with an empty body.
+Send the **GET** request by clicking the blue **SEND** button.

    .. image:: ./sendts.jpg